Fort Lauderdale Florida

 Great activities to try and nearby attractions:

-- See the Baltimore Orioles training at the Ft.
+- Sports Fans?
+See the Baltimore Orioles training at the Ft.
 Lauderdale Stadium in the spring.
 Even if you’re not a baseball fan, it’s still exciting to see a professional team hard at work, and who doesn’t like visiting fun sports venues?

-If you’re looking for some great parks to enjoy nature walks and some more great beaches, check out nearby parks, Hugh Taylor Birch State Park and John Lloyd Beach State Park for some fun family nature activities and fun in the sun.
+If you’re looking for some great parks to enjoy nature walks and more great beaches, check out nearby parks, Hugh Taylor Birch State Park and John Lloyd Beach State Park for some fun family nature activities and fun in the sun.

 Fort Lauderdale Florida is a popular Spring Break destination, so if you’re visiting during the spring months, keep an eye out for fun parties and events geared toward college aged visitors (so you can avoid them unless you are college-age and still think being with a mob of college students is a good thing.